Kelvin Smith Library

 What should you do if you need assistance implementing RDM practices?

 Whether it's because you need discipline-specific metadata standards for your data, help with securing sensitive data, or assistance writing a data management plan for a grant, help is available to you at CWRU!
-In addition to consulting the resources featured in this guide, you are encouraged to contact your department's liaison librarian and/or any of the individuals listed in the columns to the right.
+In addition to consulting the resources featured in this guide, you are encouraged to contact your department's liaison librarian, the Freedman Center for Digital Scholarship, or the Office of Research Administration.
+The box at the bottom right of the page has further points of contact.